chrisprice/d3fc-label-layout/README.md

 ### Greedy

-The greedy strategy adds each label in sequence, selecting the position where the label has the lowest overlap with already added rectangles and is inside the container.
+The greedy strategy is a very fast way of reducing label overlap.
+It adds each label in sequence, selecting the position where the label has the lowest overlap with already added rectangles and is inside the container.

-*layout.strategy*.**greedy**()
+*fc.layout*.**greedy**()

 Constructs a greedy strategy.